eighthjouster/androidvilleapp/README.md

 ===================

 Next up:
- - Delete a house.

  - After editing the house, update the house caption.

  - Handle the back button.
    - Dismiss dialog if the back button is pressed.